Morihiro Hosokawa

+Morihiro Hosokawa (細川 護煕, Hosokawa Morihiro) is a Japanese politician who served as prime minister of Japan from 1993 to 1994.
+He led an eight-party coalition government which was the first Japanese government not headed by a Liberal Democratic Party (LDP) premier since 1955.

+Born to the Hosokawa family, which ruled present-day Kumamoto Prefecture from the 17th to the 19th centuries, Hosokawa is also a grandson of Prince Fumimaro Konoe through his mother.
+He graduated from Sophia University before working at the Asahi Shimbun newspaper, and was elected to the National Diet in 1971 before leaving to serve as governor of his home prefecture from 1983 to 1991.

+In 1992, Hosokawa left the LDP to found the reformist Japan New Party, which won 35 seats in the 1993 general election.
+The LDP lost its governing majority, which was replaced by an eight-party coalition led by Hosokawa.
+He initiated electoral reforms before Tsutomu Hata's Japan Renewal Party took over leadership of the coalition in 1994.
+Hosokawa joined the New Frontier Party in 1996 and Democratic Party of Japan (DPJ) in 1998 before retiring from politics.
+He unsuccessfully ran for Governor of Tokyo in 2014.

+Since his father's death in 2005, he has been the 18th head of the main branch of Hosokawa clan, which held the title of Lord of Higo and marquess.
+Since retiring from politics, he has been active as a potter and tea master.

-Early life
+Early life and education

 Morihiro Hosokawa was born in Tokyo as the eldest grandson of Moritatsu, 3rd Marquess Hosokawa, and head of the Hosokawa clan.
-His maternal grandfather is the pre-war prime minister Prince Fumimaro Konoe.
+His maternal grandfather is the former prime minister Prince Fumimaro Konoe (1937–1939, 1940–1941).
 As a great-great-grandson of Prince Kuni Asahiko, he is a third cousin of the present emperor, Naruhito.
 He is also a descendant of Christian heroine Gracia Hosokawa.

 Hosokawa received his LL.B. degree from Sophia University in 1961.

+Political career

 After working for the newspaper Asahi Shimbun as journalist for five years, he made an unsuccessful run in the 1969 general election.
 He was elected to the House of Councillors of Japan as an LDP representative of Kumamoto Prefecture in 1971, with his campaign funded by party boss Kakuei Tanaka.

-After serving two terms in the National Diet, he left in 1983 to become the governor of Kumamoto, where he served until 1991.
+After serving two terms in the National Diet, Hosokawa left in 1983 to become the governor of Kumamoto, where he served until 1991.
 During his term as governor, he complained about the powerful bureaucracy of the central government.
 Hosokawa pursued an aggressive economic policy and strengthened environmental laws.
 In May 1992, an ongoing campaign contribution scandal inspired him to form the reformist Japan New Party (JNP), which won four seats (one of which Hosokawa assumed) in the 1992 House of Councillors election.